Heirioten/Bistro-Locker/README.md

 ## 🔌 Arduino Process

-WiFi-Connected RFID Smart Lock System (Arduino)

-This project is a network-enabled RFID smart lock system built on Arduino that integrates wireless communication, event-driven logic, and hardware control using a Finite State Machine (FSM) architecture.
+This component of the project is a network-enabled RFID smart lock system built on Arduino that integrates wireless communication, event-driven logic, and hardware control using a Finite State Machine architecture.
 The system scans RFID cards, validates credentials through a remote server, and controls a servo-actuated locking mechanism.

-### ⚙️ Key Features
-* Robust WiFi connection handling with retry logic
-* Token-based message parsing
-* Time-window-based event firing
-* Modular, readable state-machine implementation

 ### 🔧 Technologies & Hardware Used